aximili/accenture-test/README.md

 Files in this folder would simply be copied to the web server when deploying.

 When product images are supplied, it would be put in the `images` folder.
-I included 2 sample images and a fallback "no picture" image for demo purpose.
+I included 2 sample images and a fallback "No image found" image for demo purpose.

 ### App API clients - `src/api`